urinieto/msaf/README.md

 * Spectral Clustering (McFee & Ellis 2014) (original source code from [here](https://github.com/bmcfee/laplacian_segmentation))
 * SI-PLCA (Weiss & Bello 2011) (original source code from [here](http://ronw.github.io/siplca-segmentation/))

+## Installing MSAF #

+From the root folder, type:

+    python setup.py install

+(Note: you may need to use `sudo` depending on your system configuration).

 ## Using MSAF ##

 MSAF can be run in two different modes: **single file** and **collection** modes.